OAI-SearchBot and Robots.txt: Visibility Baseline

-The five-minute audit that decides whether ChatGPT can see your products at all.
-Why OAI-SearchBot is not GPTBot, the Cloudflare default-block trap, the JSON-LD quality dial, and how to verify visibility before spending a dollar on OpenAI Ads.
+The five-minute audit that decides whether ChatGPT can see your products: OpenAI's four bots, the Cloudflare category trap, and how to verify.

 Chapter 1The Five-Minute Audit